LET’S KEEP

 Build Green.
 Build Safe.

-Not only is all this concrete and asphalt impervious space unsightly, it’s unsafe.
+Not only is all this concrete and asphalt unsightly, it’s unsafe.
 The U.S. Environmental Protection Agency makes clear that “when rainwater washes over impervious surfaces such as rooftops, parking lots, and roads, it collects and carries pollutants that ultimately flow into waterways.”
-Having this proposed development with nearly 62% impervious space right next to the ocean is unsafe for our harbor and a violation of our coastal zoning standards, which are in place to preserve our Boothbay Harbor community.
+Having this proposed development with nearly 62% of its space far exceeding shoreland standards right next to the ocean is unsafe for our harbor and a violation of our coastal zoning standards, which are in place to preserve our Boothbay Harbor community.
 There’s a simple solution: ensure East Side Waterfront development has 80% green space.

 New Updates